-The children gather together as a group three times a day to participate in a Big Day experience.
-Many of the Big Day experiences are based upon the theme for the month.
+The children gather together as a group three times a day to participate in a World of Wonders experience.
+Many of the World of Wonders experiences are based upon the theme for the month.
 Children may sing songs, participate in movement activities and listen to stories.
 Specific music and art activities also occur during group times.